marie-lourdes/site-piiquante/README.md

 <br>
 -Copy and paste the content of the example completed in the file .env
 <br>
-- register the file and delete the file .env.example
+-Register the file and delete the file .env.example
 <br>
 -You can then run the server back end  with "nodemon server" or "npm run server" from the "back-end" folder of the project
 <br>